 For those who spend a lot of time in front of computers, basic hand exercises are an effective way to prevent or treat mild hand and wrist injuries.
 They’re easy to do, can be done anywhere, and won’t take up too much time.

 9 Hand and wrist exercises people should practice

 1. Thumb Touches

-Thumb touches help to align coordination between the thumb and forefingers and also raise blood flow back to the fingers.
+Thumb touches exercises for computer users help to align coordination between the thumb and forefingers and also raise blood flow back to the fingers.